v-fox/live_opensuse_hsf/README.md

 * networking: ze/nmap, hostapd, usbip, nping, iptraf-ng, upnp-inspector, mtr, lft, minicom, rancid, aria2, aMule, irssi and a bunch
 * gparted, gptfdisk-fixparts, guestfs-tools, testdisk, snapper, disktype and other filesystem tools
 * exfat and zfs kernel modules and general FS management & recovery tools like fsarchiver, ddrescue, testdisk, photorec, ext4magic
-* autopsy/sleuthkit, scalpel, chkrootkit, ntpassw/dchntpw, lynis, aircrack-ng, kismet, reaver and more security tools
+* autopsy/sleuthkit, scalpel, foremost, chkrootkit, ntpassw/dchntpw & ophcrack, lynis, aircrack-ng, kismet, reaver and more security tools
 * tc-play (TrueCrypt reimplementation), aespipe, emount/zuluCrypt/cryptsetup, seahorse/gnome-keyring, keepassx encryption utilities
-* BiTCoin support: bitcoin core wallet (needs to download >20Gb of data to work) and QtBitcoinTrader
 * bunch of useful repos pre-configured for games, emulators and recent but mostly stable updates

 It does NOT provide:
 --------------------
+— Windows® compatibility, wine and such (because it requires shitload of 32bit packages)
 — proprietary video drivers (because they suck and are pain in the ass), and video driver support for anything without KMS for that matter
 — whole KDE or Gnome pre-installed (because of how fat the former and how ugly the later are)
 — any language packages (for space conservation)